 - Apply to the program.
 While you are completing your third admission course, you submit your application.
 We have application periods in the fall, spring, and summer.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
+You are required to take at least 16 credits (roughly four courses) on campus as part of your degree.
 Short, intensive on-campus options are available.